๐Ÿ—บ๏ธIntro to World Geography

 • Over 3,000 ethnic groups and 2,000+ languages make this the world's most culturally diverse region, yet colonial borders often split ethnic homelands

-• Arbitrary colonial boundaries drawn at the 1884 Berlin Conference created states that rarely align with cultural or ethnic territories
+• Arbitrary colonial boundaries drawn at the 1884 Berlin Conference created states that rarely align with cultural or ethnic territories.
+European powers divided the continent with little regard for existing African political or cultural groupings.

-• Resource curse dynamics where mineral wealth (diamonds, coltan, oil) often fuels conflict rather than development
+• Resource curse dynamics where mineral wealth (diamonds, coltan, oil) often fuels conflict rather than broad economic development

 Southeast Asia

-• Colonial patchwork—French Indochina, Dutch East Indies, British Malaya, and American Philippines created distinct administrative and linguistic legacies
+• Colonial patchwork: French Indochina, the Dutch East Indies, British Malaya, and the American Philippines each created distinct administrative and linguistic legacies

-• Strategic trade chokepoints like the Strait of Malacca have made this region contested by outside powers for centuries
+• Strategic trade chokepoints like the Strait of Malacca (through which roughly 25% of global trade passes) have made this region contested by outside powers for centuries

 • Over 1,000 ethnic groups and tremendous religious diversity (Buddhism, Islam, Christianity, Hinduism) within a compact geographic space

-Compare: Latin America vs. Sub-Saharan Africa—both bear deep colonial scars, but Latin America experienced earlier independence (1800s) and more complete cultural assimilation (Spanish/Portuguese dominance), while Africa's later decolonization (1960s) preserved greater linguistic and ethnic diversity alongside more artificial state boundaries.
+Compare: Latin America vs. Sub-Saharan Africa: both bear deep colonial scars, but Latin America experienced earlier independence (1800s) and more complete cultural assimilation under Spanish/Portuguese dominance, while Africa's later decolonization (mostly 1960s) preserved greater linguistic and ethnic diversity alongside more artificial state boundaries.

 Regions Unified by Philosophical and Writing Systems

-Shared intellectual traditions, writing systems, and philosophical frameworks—rather than a single religion—bind these regions together culturally.
+Shared intellectual traditions, writing systems, and philosophical frameworks bind these regions together culturally, rather than a single dominant religion.

 East Asia